 The Hangouts Meet service is now called Google Meet.
 Any user with a Google account can create a video meeting on Google Meet.

 The app has no anonymous access.
-Advanced features for video conferencing in Google Meet, such as the ability to gather a large number of participants (up to 250) and conduct live broadcast and recording, were available for free to G Suite users until September 30, 2020.
+Advanced features for video conferencing in Google Meet, such as the ability to gather a large number of participants (up to 250) and conduct live broadcast and recording.
 Google Meet supports chats, group chats, audio calls, video conferencing, and file sharing.
 The platform can record meetings and save them to Google Drive.
 This app is light, responsive, and loads fast.
 It’s a perfect solution for small teams.

 Google Meet’s Enterprise plan users can record meetings and save them on the host’s Google Drive and the Google Calendar event.
 After the meeting, a link is sent to the host via email.
 They can share that link with others.
 However, Google Meet doesn’t include some of the valuable features that other services offer, like whiteboard tools and poll-and-survey options.

 - totally free